 Confidentiality and its limits.

-Provide it in a child friendly way that encourages child/family to ask questions to help them make an informed decision.
-Even very young children (e.g. < 5) can give informed assent.

 * Informed Consent Key Point

 Informed consent may not always be possible/may be refused.
 Yet intervention may be necessary to protect the child.
+For example, if a 12-year-old girl is being sexually abused by her father, she may feel loyalty to him and her family and not want to take any action.
+That does not mean that agencies can ignore what is happening.

-Where consent is not given and where agencies involved have a legal mandate to take actions to protect a child:
+Where consent is not given and where the agencies involved have a legal mandate to take actions to protect a child:

 The reasons for this should be explained and